User Guides

 Remote ServicesOnline APIs or systems (e.g., e-commerce platforms, CRM, ERP) that MCP servers can connect to.

-For more information, please refer to the MCP documentation (opens in a new tab).
+For more information, please refer to the MCP Official Documentation (opens in a new tab).

 What is Item MCP